risk-first/website/estimating/Risk-First-Analysis.md

 ## Some Points To Note

 - **We've made explicit the trade-offs for carrying out pieces of work**.
-If [building the right thing](Fixing-Scrum.md#10x) is the most important thing we can do, then making sure the whole team are on the same page with respect to
+If [building the right thing](Fixing-Scrum.md#10x) is the most important thing we can do, then making sure the whole team are on the same page with respect to what the pros or cons might be.
 - **This isn't user stories**:  we're not creating a piece of work, and saying how long it'll take.
 We're very clearly figuring out what the advantages and disadvantages are to attempting something.
 This is fundamentally a different discussion to a Scrum planning session.
 - **Estimates are de-emphasised**:  We're not coming up with hard estimates, but we _are_ considering risks to deadlines, to budgets, to funding.
+- **We're not planning, so much as weighing risks**: A lot of project plans fall to pieces because they insist on certain events occurring at certain times.
+By talking about risk, we're acknowledging what we don't know.

 ## Some Objections

 ### Hard Work?

 At this point, you might be thinking "this is a lot of work compared to Planning Poker, where I just have to pull a number out of my a**e every few minutes, representing how hard something is to do".
 Well, yes.
 I'm not going to sugar-coat this:  _product planning is actually really hard_.

 What we've developed here is a way to visually represent the trade-offs in the decision making process, so that we can engage the whole team in discussing them and charting the right developmental course.

 ### This is Just Design